3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

   set the name of the pluggable database (PDB) that should be used (default:
   'ORCLPDB1').
 Requires Oracle 12c or higher.

-.. option:: DBVERSION=<oracle license option>

-  'S' (default value) or 'L' to choose the Oracle Spatial or Locator license option for the 3DCityDB instance to be created.

 .. option:: VERSIONING=<version-enabled>

   'yes' or 'no' (default value) to specify whether the 3DCityDB instance should be